RotherOSS/otobo/README_DOCKER.md

 Use scripts/docker-compose/base.yml as the base and add the wanted extensions.
 The location of the base file determines the project dir.

-## Building the docker image for otobo web and otobo nginx

-Only the image for otobo web and otobo nginx need to be built.
-The image otobe web is also used for otobo cron.
-For the other service the images are pulled http://hub.docker.com.
-TODO: also pull the OTOBO images from http://hub.docker.com

-* cd into the toplevel OTOBO source dir, which contains the subdir scripts.
-* Double check your .env file.
-* run `docker-compose build`

 ## Set up TLS

 This step is only needed for HTTPS support.